 About me

-In 2021, she decided to pause her career in engineering to concentrate on illustration and become a full-time artist.
+In 2021, she made the bold decision to pause her engineering career and fully dedicate herself to illustration, embracing life as a full-time artist.

 Environment